veaba/tensorflow-docs/docs/tf.compat/v1/count_nonzero.md

     input=None
 )
 ```
-Reduces input_tensor along the dimensions given in axis.
-Unless keepdims is true, the rank of the tensor is reduced by 1 for each entry in axis.
-If keepdims is true, the reduced dimensions are retained with length 1.
+Reduces `input_tensor` along the dimensions given in `axis`.
+Unless `keepdims` is true, the rank of the tensor is reduced by 1 for each entry in `axis`.
+If `keepdims` is true, the reduced dimensions are retained with length 1.
-If axis has no entries, all dimensions are reduced, and a tensor with a single element is returned.
+If `axis` has no entries, all dimensions are reduced, and a tensor with a single element is returned.
 NOTE Floating point comparison to zero is done by exact floating point equality check.
 Small values are not rounded to zero for purposes of the nonzero check.
 #### For example: